yukendhiran/React_Tanstack_Starter/README.md

 ---

-- Please try to move state to child components as much as possible and avoid global state.
-- The Context API is currently used for state management.
-- Always create pull request for main branch
+This project is configured to use Jotai, Zustand, and the Context API for state management.
+You can find the relevant files under the following locations:

+- `src/store/auth.tsx` (Context API)
+- `src/store/authAtom.ts` (Jotai)
+- `src/store/authStore.tsx` (Zustand)

+Currently, the login functionality utilizes Zustand.
+Note that Jotai also provides similar functionality.
+For an example of using the Context API, you can refer to the authenticated routes example in Tanstack Router."